RG Student Organizing Fellowship

 - Core qualifications and required skills

-- Demonstrated commitment to social justice and student organizing, which likely looks like 1 year of leadership or committed involvement in a social justice organization or student group.
-This could be on or off campus, paid or unpaid, and could look like planning events and actions, recruiting members, building relationships, etc.
+- Demonstrated commitment to social justice and student organizing, which likely looks like one year of leadership or committed involvement in a social justice organization or student group.
+All types of experiences are welcome, including those on or off campus, paid or unpaid, and could look like planning events and actions, recruiting members, building relationships, etc.

-- At least 3-6 months of participation in student organizing with Resource Generation (ideally 1 year or more).
+- At least 3-6 months of participation in student organizing with Resource Generation (ideally one year or more)

-- Creative & self-directed: someone who is persistent, creative, and solutions-oriented no matter what the obstacles are
+- Creative and self-directed: someone who is persistent, creative, and solutions-oriented no matter what are the obstacles

 - Our ideal candidate would have…